 The distance between the end of your thumb and the first knuckle is an inch, on everyone.
 Flatware should be placed an inch in from the end of the table.

 I was surprised to hear that Christofle has a store in Boston.
 Their door is a bit hidden from the main street, but you can find them at 296 Boylston Street.

-This amazing arrangement was provided by Mark Hall Design, the best part…it’s completely edible!
+This amazing arrangement was provided by Marc Hall Design, the best part…it’s completely edible!